sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_4_data_queries.md

 Parameter | Type | Description
 --- | --- | ---
 context | One of the following: `datastructure`, `dataflow`, `provisionagreement` | Data can be reported against a data structure, a dataflow or a provision agreement.
-This parameter allows selecting the desired context for data retrieval. agencyID | A string compliant with the SDMX *common:NCNameIDType* | The agency maintaining the artefact for which data have been reported. resourceID | A string compliant with the SDMX *common:IDType* | The id of the artefact for which data have been reported. version | A string compliant with the *VersionType* defined in the SDMX Open API specification | The version of the artefact for which data have been reported.
-Multiple versions may be selected, using a comma (`,`) as separator. key | A string compliant with the *KeyType* defined in the SDMX Open API specification. | The combination of dimension values identifying the slice of the cube for which data should be returned.
-Wildcarding is supported by omitting the dimension code for the dimension to be wildcarded.
-For example, if the following series key identifies the bilateral exchange rates for the daily US dollar exchange rate against the euro, D.USD.EUR.SP00.A, then the following series key can be used to retrieve the data for all currencies against the euro: D..EUR.SP00.A.
-Multiple slices may be selected, using a comma (`,`) as separator.
+This parameter allows selecting the desired context for data retrieval. agencyID | A string compliant with the SDMX *common:NCNameIDType* | The agency maintaining the artefact for which data have been reported. resourceID | A string compliant with the SDMX *common:IDType* | The id of the artefact for which data have been reported. version | A string compliant with the *VersionType* defined in the SDMX Open API specification | The version of the artefact for which data have been reported. key | A string compliant with the *KeyType* defined in the SDMX Open API specification. | The combination of dimension values identifying the slice of the cube for which data should be returned.
+Wildcarding is supported via the `*` operator.
+For example, if the following series key identifies the bilateral exchange rates for the daily US dollar exchange rate against the euro, D.USD.EUR.SP00.A, then the following series key can be used to retrieve the data for all currencies against the euro: D.*.EUR.SP00.A.

 The parameters mentioned above are specified using the following syntax: